dorota-alina/savings-vaults/index.md

 ---
 title: "Work plan for documenting Savings Vaults"
 menuTitle: "Savings Vaults"
-description: "In this article includes a step-by-step action plan that I'd follow to produce the technical documentation for the Savings Vaults fature by Revolut."
+description: "In this article includes a step-by-step action plan that I'd follow to produce the technical documentation for the Savings Vaults feature by Revolut."
 author: Dorota Wojcik
 date: 2022-06-29
 ---